Cheng0315/Cheng0315.github.io/_posts/2019-07-02-what_i_built_tuesday_-_7_2_2019.markdown

 ---
 layout: post
 title:      "What I Built Tuesday - 7/2/2019"
-date:       2019-07-03 03:57:59 +0000
+date:       2019-07-02 23:58:00 -0400
 permalink:  what_i_built_tuesday_-_7_2_2019
 ---

-One of the things I love about React is the ability use code that other people already written.
+One of the things I love about React is the ability use code that other people had already written.
 For this week, I added in the carousel component and the gallery component to my application.
 First, I install the react-responsive-carousel component.

 ``
 npm install react-responsive-carousel --save